kitofr/kitofr.github.io/_posts/2016-02-08-practice_make_perfekt.md

  - How come we don't practice[^practice] at work?
  - How come, most programmers I know (me included) are only *"half good"* at touch typing?
  - What would happen if not practicing, say 80% of the time, was considered misconduct[^misconduct]?
+ - When was the last time you practiced reading?

 ## I spy problems

-## Individual expertise

-## Team practice

-### Addition notes
-I notice that once again I will have to come back to this inquiry to exploit it even further.
-Especially some parts that are left out.
-Degradation of learned skills without further practice, organizational wide practice and motivation.
+The more I think about this I realize it is a to grand topic for one post.
+Therefore I will dedicate a couple of posts to the subject.
+I will dig into deliberate personal and team practice, degradation of learned skills, organizational wide practice.

 [^races]: Most athletes also do practice races.
 So that they prepare for the ones they really want to win, with as similar conditions as possible.